Understanding my father

 I wish I had done a better job of sharing more, softening my emotions, enduring his sarcasm, and finding ways to love each other better.

-I also feel guilty about portraying him in the way that reveals his other sides people might hove not known.
+I also feel guilty about portraying him in the way that reveals his other sides people might have not known.
 I am worried about being judged.
 Am I worried about losing face?
 At the same time, I feel complete, more connected and fulfilled by spending much time searching for memories of him and trying to share every relevant thought and feeling I have.
 Without these stories, it would be hard to talk honestly about my self-authoring journey.
 I hope that by sharing them, I can also make him proud.